6. How To Create Your Birth Preference Sheet

-- Hepatitis B Vaccine - Why give an infant protection against a sexually transmitted disease?
-Vaccine-derived immunity for Hepatitis B (HBV) is short-lived and needs to be given again later in life to provide protection against this lifestyle disease.
-Talk to your pediatrician about the risks of this vaccine and whether there have been safety studies.
-Ask to read the literature or do further research for yourself on an alternative vaccine schedule.
+- Hepatitis B Vaccine - Vaccine-derived immunity for Hepatitis B (HBV) is short-lived and needs to be given again later in life to provide protection.
+Talk to your pediatrician about potential risks of this vaccine.
+Some parents choose to have their pediatrician give the shot at their baby's first visit rather than at the hospital.

 - Circumcision - Once considered a routine procedure, many people now consider leaving their baby boy intact.
 As with any medical procedure, routine or not, risk is involved.
 Over 100 newborns die each year in the USA, mostly from loss of blood and infection after circumcision.
 (Van Howe 1997 & 2004, Bollinger 2010).

 To date, not many studies have been done about placenta encapsulation but we have many clients that swear by its effectiveness for both milk production and treating postpartum depression.
 If you're undecided, you can preserve your placenta in your freezer for up to one year postpartum and see if you later need it.

 In this video, you will learn:

 - How many experimental trials have ever been done with placenta encapsulation

 - Results from the newest randomized, placebo-controlled trial on placenta encapsulation